-Asante Africa Foundation: As a globally guided and a locally led implementing organization, in both Kenya and Tanzania, our expertise is recognized for delivering educated resilient East African youth who can confidently address life’s challenges, thrive in the global economy, and catalyze positive change.
-These youth are now entering into the community capable of managing obstacles and opportunities as they arise.
-Our three dimensional ecosystem model tackles complex system level challenges that girls, boys and particularly vulnerable rural youth face.
-Our three areas of focus are: Girls’ Advancement, Accelerated Classroom Learning, and Youth Leadership, Job Readiness and Entrepreneurship programs.
-Foundational to all areas is Community and Parental Engagement, Teacher’s Training and Community Reinvestment |Pay It Forward.
-We actively align and partner with government organizations at every level.
-We have deep program activity in 4 Tanzania regions and 15 Kenya Counties with seeds planted in several additional regions|counties ( 11 TZ |28 KE).
+Our youth enter into the community capable of managing obstacles and opportunities as they arise.
+We tackle complex system level challenges that girls, boys, and particularly vulnerable rural youth face.
+Our three main programs are: Girls’ Advancement, Accelerated Classroom Learning, and Youth Leadership, Job Readiness and Entrepreneurship.
+Foundational to all areas are Community and Parental Engagement, Teacher’s Training, and Community Reinvestment or Pay It Forward.
+We align and partner with government organizations at every level and have deep program activity in 4 Tanzania regions and 15 Kenya counties, with seeds planted in several additional.

 About the Founder